cleanSumo/vue-composable-lightbox/README.md

 #### Options

 - `tools`: An array of Vue components to be rendered as tools in the lightbox toolbar.
-- `content`: A mapping of media types to Vue components for rendering custom content.
+- `content`: A mapping of media types to Vue components for rendering custom content. <br>eg: 'video': CustomVideoPlayer
 - `lightboxConstructorArgs`: Additional arguments for configuring the PhotoSwipe lightbox.

 #### Methods

-- `open(media: Array<any> | Object, index: number = 0)`: Opens the lightbox with the given media at an optional starting index.
+- `open(media: Array<Media> | Media, index: number = 0)`: Opens the lightbox with the given media at an optional starting index.

 ## License